vst121/vst121/README.md

 # Hi there, I’m Vahid 👋

 💻 I’m a Software Engineer based in Mannheim, Germany.
-🎯 I enjoy building applications in C# .NET, exploring AI, and improving my craft every day 🚀✨.
+🎯 I enjoy building applications in C# .NET and Python, exploring AI, and improving my craft every day 🚀✨.

 ---